semanticarts/congr/README.md

 ![conger on a file cabinet](./media/conger-on-a-file-cabinet-210x210.png)

-Traverse a Windows or Linux directory tree and write metadata to a Turtle file.
+Traverse a Windows or Linux directory tree and write directory metadata to a Turtle file.
 Optionally include file metadata and file fingerprints.

 Usage
 -----